A-EVO-Lab/.github/profile/README.md

 > **The path to recursive self-improvement (RSI) is to let AI take over how humans build AI.**

-A-Evo Lab, led by [Henry Lu](https://x.com/HenryL_AI), studies **self-evolving agents** under one thesis — **AI-as-researcher**: frontier agents and models play the *researcher* in the loop that builds better AI.
+We studies **self-evolving agents** under one thesis — **AI-as-researcher**: frontier agents and models play the *researcher* in the loop that builds better AI.
 Today humans build AI in three critical stages — **pre-training → post-training → harness building**.
 We are building an autonomous AI researcher for each, have reached **SOTA results** where we've shipped, and develop everything on **one shared stack, [A-Evolve](https://github.com/A-EVO-Lab/a-evolve)**, so we can iterate fast.

 ---